Emmotes/ic_modron_library/docs/index.md

 <br />
 # Feedback

 Please do feel free to contact me via a DM on the Discord if you can think of anything that might improve this guide.
-I'm Emmote#5443 - the one with the Prudence avatar.
+I'm `emmote` - the one with the Prudence avatar.

 I might not always agree with ideas offered - but I'll always read them and give them some thought.